PKP class SU46: History

 The 302D (class SP47) and 303D type (class SU46) locomotives are heavily improved version of 301Db type (class SP/SU45) diesel locomotive.
 Both of them has similar shape, but SP47 is a bit longer because of its 2116SSF diesel engine.
-SU46 uses similar diesel engine as SP/SU45, but traction motors are totally different (this was enforced by usage of 3 kV electrical heating).
+SU46 uses a similar diesel engine as SP/SU45, but traction motors are totally different (this was enforced by usage of 3 kV electrical heating).
 Construction of SU46 was stopped in 1977, most likely due to communist government decisions.
 In 1985 additional two units of this class were built (numbers 053 and 054).
 They are slightly modified version of previous locomotives.

 Operation

 Order of this locomotive was connected with increasing in 1970s demand on freight and passenger services on non-electrified railway lines.
-SU46 has a very universal characteristic - it was possible to use them in passenger service and freight.
+SU46 has a very universal characteristic, so it was possible to use them in passenger service and freight.

 Today they are used in service on west Polish border (passenger and goods) and in Warmia and Masuria (goods train).

-Previous they were used also in passenger service on Hel Peninsula.
+Previously they were used also in passenger service on Hel Peninsula.